-OW recognises the rights and abilities of the disabled and is committed to the creation of an equal work and learning environment.
+OW recognises the rights and abilities of those that are differently abled.
+OW is committed to the creation of an equal work and learning environment.
 OW is committed to national transformation imperatives, and to create a space which enables students to reach their full potential in relation to their abilities.
 OW believes in equal opportunities for people with disabilities and strives to accommodate diverse needs where possible, given the available infrastructure and resources.